LEARNAcademy/syllabus/js_beginning/03js_functions.md

 ## Verify

 Notice that we called 'old_enough' several times using different test cases.
 You'll want to verify that your function is working by testing it with many different arguments.

-## Console.log  vs  Return
+## Console.log  vs  return
 Notice that we can call console.log as many times as we want and we can even call console.log inside functions like this...

 ```JavaScript